Personal Independence Payment: Reaction and analysis

 Campaigners have expressed concern for patients with progressive, incurable conditions such as rheumatoid arthritis, Parkinson's disease, multiple sclerosis, and motor neurone disease are made to attend reassessments though it is unlikely they will get better and they will probably only get worse.
 In 2017 Member of Parliament Carol Monaghan said she would challenge four cases of patients with multiple sclerosis being called for reassessment despite their illness worsening.
 "MS is a progressive condition.
 They're never going to be any better than they are at the moment, so they should never be asked to go for a reassessment.
 Some of these people are still able to walk to a certain extent, so they get themselves in, just about, and then they're being told, 'You look fine,'" she said.
 Phil Reynolds of Parkinson's UK said about a quarter of British people with Parkinson's lost some or all their benefit after reassessments, but got payments reinstated after appeal.
 "It's absolutely crucial that the DWP looks again at the broken PIP assessment to ensure people with long-term conditions get the support they so desperately need, rather than rigging the system against them," he said.
 Almost half multiple sclerosis patients claiming PIP must be reassessed inside two years, the MS Society claims.
 "We're concerned about the number of people with MS being inappropriately reassessed, especially when we know assessments can cause stress and anxiety, and in some cases exacerbate MS symptoms.
 With more than 100,000 people living with MS in the UK, the PIP system needs to accurately reflect the realities of living with a fluctuating and progressive condition.
 Having a disability like MS is hard enough.
 People should be able to rely on support without fear of having it taken away," said Laura Wetherly of the MS Society.

-Transition from Disability Living Allowance

-Adult recipients of Disability Living Allowance will continue to receive it until the Department for Work and Pensions invites them to apply for PIP.
-DLA continues for children.
-In Scotland, new benefits called the Child Disability Payment and Adult Disability Payment have been launched.
-It will gradually be the main benefit for disabled people with a different criteria than PIP.

-Information for support organisations

-A toolkit of information for support organisations is available from the Department for Work and Pensions.
-It contains copies for forms and leaflets, factsheets and guides.